jcarrerz89/firebase-emulator/README.md

 ## Configuration

 The emulator configuration is defined in `firebase.json`.
-The project is set to `demo-nomades-webapp` as defined in `.firebaserc`.
+The project is set to `omades-webapp` as defined in `.firebaserc`.

 ### Multiple Storage Buckets